Lapin0t/phd-manuscript/main/02_games.typ

 one to write arbitrary "while" loops.
-Pioneered by Calvin Elgot in the setting of fixed points #tom[Homog: fixed points vs fixpoints] in algebraic theories~#mcite(<Elgot75>), iteration in monadic computations enjoys a vast literatture.
+Pioneered by Calvin Elgot in the setting of fixed points #tom[Homog: fixed points vs fixpoints] in algebraic theories~#mcite(<Elgot75>), iteration in monadic computations enjoys a vast literature.
 Recalling that a monadic term $a cl M th X$ can be understood as an "$M$-term" with variables in $X$, the idea is to define systems of recursive equations as morphisms